naninovel/docs/docs/guide/memory-management.md

 ## Optimistic Policy

 All the resources required by the played script, as well all resources of all the scripts specified in [@goto] and [@gosub] commands are preloaded and not unloaded unless `release` parameter is specified in [@goto] command.
-This minimizes loading screens and allows smooth rollback, but requires manually specifying when the resources have to be unloaded, increasing risk of out of memory exceptions.
+This minimizes loading screens and allows smooth rollback, but requires manually specifying when to unload resources, increasing risk of out of memory exceptions on platforms with strict memory limits, such as mobile devices and web browsers.

 Below is a demo of similar set of scripts, but now we're using Optimistic policy: